How to Be Brave

 Adventurer Blair Braverman gives a masterclass on resilience

-Famed dogsledder, adventurer, and author of Welcome to the Goddamn Ice Cube BLAIR BRAVERMAN knows a thing or two about grit and perseverance, which she shares with riveting stories, concrete advice, and humor.
+Famed dogsledder and adventurer BLAIR BRAVERMAN knows a thing or two about grit and perseverance, which she shares with riveting stories, concrete advice, and humor.
 She was recently featured in The New York Times, discussing surviving harsh conditions and focusing on the journey rather than the destination.
+She is also the author of two books, Welcome to the Goddamn Ice Cube and Dogs on the Trail: A Year in the Life.
 Braverman’s lessons from the wilderness inspire us to bravely navigate our own epic journeys.
 After Braverman spoke at Microsoft, they shared, “My team at Microsoft was incredibly impressed with Blair’s passion, her depth of knowledge, and her storytelling.
 Over a year later, we still quote Blair about how there is always a way to get something done.
 She inspired the team in ways I had not predicted.”

 Blair Braverman is an author and dogsledder whose stories are equally riveting on and off the page.
 She and her dogs have traveled through thousands of miles of wilderness in Alaska, the Yukon, Scandinavia, and the upper midwest.
 But the dogs are just as happy with small adventures, which Braverman recounts with equal weight—focusing not just on grand journeys, but on the teamwork, love, and trust that get them there.